qupath/qupath-docs/docs/intro/formats.md

 #### BIF (Ventana)

 Both OpenSlide and (more recently) Bio-Formats now support BIF images.
-If you have trouble with one library, you might try reading the images with the other.
+If you have trouble with one library, you might [try reading the images with the other](project-add-images).

-There have previously been problems with misaligned tiles (see [here](https://github.com/qupath/qupath/issues/323)).
+There have previously been [problems with misaligned tiles](https://github.com/qupath/qupath/issues/323).

 #### CZI (Zeiss)

 Since the release of [Bio-Formats v5.3.0](https://www.openmicroscopy.org/site/support/bio-formats5.3/about/whats-new.html) QuPath has been able to work with `.czi` files.
+However, for CZI images using JPEG-XR compression (which is common for whole slide images) there are caveats:

-To open CZI files that use JPEG-XR compression on **Windows**, you may also need to install the *Visual Studio 2015 C++ Redistributable* - see [here](https://www.openmicroscopy.org/site/support/bio-formats/formats/zeiss-czi.html) for more information.
+* On **Windows**, you may need to install the *Visual Studio 2015 C++ Redistributable* - see [here](https://www.openmicroscopy.org/site/support/bio-formats/formats/zeiss-czi.html) for more information.

-If you're using the [Apple silicon build](qupath-versions-for-mac), Bio-Formats can't read .czi files that use JPEG-XR compression.
+* Bio-Formats doens't currently support JPEG-XR for [Apple silicon](qupath-versions-for-mac).
 You'll either need to convert the images outside of QuPath, or switch to using the Intel build of QuPath for macOS.

 #### DICOM